m-kur/react-form-enhancer/README.md

 ## step 1: use properties which provided by "FormProps".

 Create React form component with properties of "FormProps".
-"FormProps" is support type for accessing to form's state-machine provided automatically, see below.
+"FormProps" is supporting type to access to form's state-machine provided automatically, see below.

 ```JSX
 // API